 - The CTA is one and only one: you are sending traffic to this page with a specific goal and your conversion is one.
 Don't put multiple CTAs on the same page that make people do different things.
 For example, if your goal is to make visitors OPTIN (capture the email address), avoid also putting in commercial offers, follow on social, or anything else that will distract the user.

-What Kajabi shows immediately under the head are a number of testimonials who use the platform every day for their own business and web marketing operations.
+What Kajabi shows immediately under the head are a number of testimonials who use the platform daily for their own business and web marketing operations.

 There is nothing better to build confidence in your cold-coming visitor on your page than to show them what people are saying about you, how many reviews you have received, how many people are doing OPTIN or have just purchased.